KeneAnumba/SALT3-model-Calibration-Systematics/README.md

 This repository documents the full analysis pipeline used in the paper, split into two stages:

-1. SALT3 model realization training (see instructions in SALT3_training_file attached)
+1. SALT3 model realizations training (see instructions in SALT3_training_file attached)
 2. Full analysis pipeline via Pippin (see guidelines in pippin_pipeline_file attached)